Instructor Qualifications for all current DLI Courses

 Instructor qualifications:

-Candidates must demonstrate experience working on at least one ETL data pipeline, either in a professional or meaningful academic scenario, and explain their work.
+Candidates must demonstrate significant experience in deployment of retrieval systems, having worked on at least one significant AI application, either in a commercial or academic capacity, and explain their work.
 Qualifying experience includes:

 Candidates must also demonstrate teaching experience, such as: